 - Don't overheat the oil because your popcorn will taste burnt.

-- Make the 3 kernels test to measure the right temperature - you will know that your oil is ready when they pop.
+- Make the 3 kernels test to measure the right temperature - you will know that your oil is ready when it pops.

 - If you double or triple the recipe, cook in batches.
 Don't overcrowd the bottom of the pot.
 The kernels should be distributed in a single layer or enough to cover the bottom of the pot.